gld2122/gld_thesis/Diacritics.md

 ### 2014-AB-2528

-A 2014 bill in the California State Assembly (AB-2528) attempted to rectify the situation with regards to birth certificates and licenses issued by the state DMV, but this bill stalled in the Appropriations Committee when high price tags relating to IT upgrades were attached.
+A 2014 bill in the California State Assembly sponsored by Nancy Skinner (AB-2528) attempted to rectify the situation with regards to birth certificates and driver's licenses.
+The bill would have "required the State Registrar to ensure that diacritical marks on English letters are properly recorded on birth certificates, death certificates, certificates of fetal death, and marriage licenses, including, but not limited to, accents, tildes, graves, umlauts, and cedillas".
+This bill stalled in the Appropriations Committee when the Departments of Public Health and Motor Vehicles, as well as the California Secretary of State's office, predicted multi-million dollar price tags relating to IT upgrades, noting that the DMV's software could not "even accept lower-case letters".
+For this same reason the bill was opposed by the County Recorder's Association of California.

 ### 2017-AB-82